Ala-Quin; Dermasorb AF [DSC]

 - It is used to treat skin irritation.

-- If your child has a chickenpox, herpes, or other viral infection of the skin.
+- If you have a chickenpox, herpes, or other viral infection of the skin.

 - Use care when putting on a large part of the skin or where there are open wounds.
 Talk with the doctor.

 - This drug may stain skin and fabric.
 Rarely, a change in hair and nail color to a yellow color has happened.
-Talk with the doctor.
+Rarely, this can bother you.
+Talk with your doctor.

 - Use with care in children.
 Talk with the doctor.